lukesdm/image-comments/Output/Readme.md

-A copy of the VISX will be created in here during a release build.
+A copy of the VSIX will be created in here during a release build.